benediktmacnair/sampling_bias_project/README.md

 # Access generated data
 print(generator.data.head())
 ```
   This example first creates a generator with 1,000 applicants, five continuous and two binary features, and a bad rate of 30%.
 After calling .generate(), the simulated dataset is accessible via generator.data.
-In practice, this dataset serves as the starting point for experiments and is later passed into the acceptance loop, which splits it into accepts, rejects, and a holdout sample for unbiased evaluation.
+In practice, this dataset serves as the starting point for experiments and is later passed into the acceptance loop.

 - **acceptance_loop.py**:
 This module implements the core **simulation framework** for both Experiment I and II from the paper.
 It is designed to be used in conjunction with our data generator **data_generator_simplified.py**, which provides the necessary simulation data.